-11. Accessibility Objectivities
+12. Accessibility Objectivities

-This can relate very closely to the disability elements of the equality objectives in Section 10 above, except that it covers pupils only whereas the equality plan includes all members of the school community.
+Accessibility objectives for the academy are documented within our accessibility plan.
+The academy's current Accessibility Plan, covering pupils, staff and visitors, may be found on the website.
+These objectives can relate very closely to the disability elements of the equality objectives in section 11 above, except that it cover pupils only whereas the accessibility plan includes all members of the school community.